nishikawa1031/mainApp/documents/for_rails_beginners/rails.md

       * [The Ultimate Guide to Writing Technical Blog Posts \- DEV Community](https://dev.to/blackgirlbytes/the-ultimate-guide-to-writing-technical-blog-posts-5464)

 ## Ⅱ. For intermediate level
-1. setup Rails application
+1. setup Rails application ⭐️( most important )
    * [how to setup](https://github.com/nishikawa1031/mainApp/wiki/How-to-setup)

-2. create PR
+2. create PR ⭐️
    * For the benefit of the next person who builds the environment, please write on this page about any stuck points or problems you encounter.
    * Correcting documentation is one way to contribute immediately to the team and is greatly appreciated.
      * [how to create PR](documents/work_way/pr.md)